 - More Resources

-Adlyxin is an injectable prescription medicine that may improve blood sugar (glucose) control in adults when used with diet and exercise.
+Adlyxin is an injectable prescription medicine that may improve blood sugar (glucose) control in adults when used with diet and exercise (similar to the purpose of Trulicity and Victoza).
 Please note, this is not insulin and is not considered a substitute for insulin.
 It is not for people with Type 1 diabetes or individuals with diabetic ketoacidosis.
-This product has not been studied in people with a history of pancreatitis, gastroparesis, and people with diabetes who use short-acting insulin.
+This product has not been studied in people with a history of pancreatitis, gastroparesis, and people with diabetes who use short-acting or long-acting insulin.
 It is currently unknown if Adlyxin is safe and effective in children.